National emblem of Somaliland: 1950–1960

 During 1950, the emblem of British Somaliland was adapted and changed to a very intricate emblem.
 The coat of arms consisted of an escutcheon divided vertically, green and blue, having a chief with a Somali shield in front of two spears in saltire, heads downwards, in natural colours.
 The green portion contained a representation of a minaret in white, and the blue portion had an Arabian dhow in full sail on waves of the sea, with a golden anchor in the base.
 A Kudu's head, with the Royal Crown between the horns – all in natural colouring, on the "wreath of the colours." i.e. gold and green – forming the Crest.

-British Somaliland Protectorate gained independence as the State of Somaliland on 26 June 1960, and united with Italian Trust Territory of Somalia on 1 July 1960, to form the Somali Republic.
+British Somaliland Protectorate gained independence as the State of Somaliland on 26 June 1960 while retaining its colonial emblem, and united with Italian Trust Territory of Somalia on 1 July 1960, to form the Somali Republic.